 Squirrels have domestic disputes

-That doesn’t mean it’s all smooth sailing, though.
+That doesn’t mean it’s all fun and games, though.
 Squirrels can get into moods.
 One afternoon I came home and found this boy perched on one of the vines, just staying put.
 For hours.
 Night fell, and he was still there.
 When I came out to find out what was going on, a very angry squirrel was in the box, and he was too afraid to go in.
 He retired up to the window ledge.

 Fortunately, by the time I went to bed, he’d gotten back into the cabin.
 He probably had to wait until the other squirrel fell asleep, or the third squirrel came in and placated the angry one.
 What drama!